Advanced Configuration and Maintenance

 Securing your server during maintenance windows to prevent attacks.

-Overview: Maintenance — such as installing packages, editing files, or applying updates — is the period during which you temporarily reduce HeartSuite Core Secure’s protection to make changes.
-The Dashboard’s Maintenance screen ([t]) guides you through the entire process, from safety preparation to returning to Secure Mode.
-The Maintenance screen appears only when the system is in Secure Mode, Secure Mode + Lockdown, or on the Non-HS kernel — it is not shown in Setup Mode, because in Setup Mode you are already in the maintenance-ready state.
+Overview: Every maintenance window is an attack window — blocking is temporarily suspended, and anything an attacker can reach during that period is unprotected.
+Maintenance — such as installing packages, editing files, or applying updates — is the period during which you temporarily reduce Root Lock by HeartSuite’s protection to make changes.
+The Dashboard’s Maintenance ([t]) guides you through the entire process, from safety preparation to re-engaging Lockdown.
+The Maintenance appears only when the system is in Lockdown, Lockdown+sealed, or on the Non-HS kernel — it is not shown in Setup Mode, because in Setup Mode you are already in the maintenance-ready state.

-From the Dashboard in Secure Mode, select the Maintenance screen ([t]).
-The Dashboard automatically detects whether Lockdown is active and presents the correct path — you do not need to determine this yourself.
+From the Dashboard in Lockdown, select Maintenance ([t]).
+The Dashboard automatically detects whether the immutable seal is active and presents the correct path — you do not need to determine this yourself.

-Before any mode change, the Maintenance screen presents a safety checklist.
+Before any mode change, Maintenance presents a safety checklist.
 The Dashboard auto-detects system state where possible and shows the status of each item:

 - Network isolation — disable network interfaces or restrict firewall rules to prevent remote access during maintenance